Mercedes-Benz CLS Coupe (2018 - ) review

 All UK cars include seven airbags as standard, two Isofix child seat mounting points in the back, and automatic emergency braking, which will warn the driver of an impending accident and brake automatically if no action is taken.
 Lane keep assist is also included, which warns you if you’re unintentionally drifting out of lane, and nudges the steering to bring you back.

 How much equipment do I get?

 With only one trim level available, you get an impressive array of features included as standard, including electric seats, leather upholstery, keyless entry and engine start/stop via a button on the dash, and a digital dashboard in place of traditional, analogue dials.
 Opt for the Premium Plus package and you can add a sunroof and a 360-degree parking camera that gives you a handy bird’s-eye view of the car’s surroundings.
 There’s an upgraded Burmester sound system too.
 The Comfort package adds the air suspension system, and even an interior fragrance dispenser.
 Mmm.

 The CLS is an excellent luxury car with a lavish interior and plenty of state-of-the-art technology.
-We’d like to try more versions on UK roads before giving a definitive verdict, but based on our experience it offers a more wafting driving experience than Audi’s A7 Sportback while retaining a sense of solidity on the road.
-However, the styling means headroom in the back is compromised, which is worth bearing in mind if you’ll be ferrying adult passengers.
-That said, if a stylish, large luxury car is what you’re after, the CLS should be high on your list.
+It offers a more wafting driving experience than Audi’s A7 Sportback while retaining a sense of solidity on the road, and it’ll cross country very quickly and with supreme confidence if you want to put your foot down.
+The styling means headroom in the back is compromised, which is worth bearing in mind if you’ll be ferrying adult passengers.
+But if a stylish, large luxury car is what you’re after, the CLS should be high on your list.